-22. This strategy will be implemented through the Energy Work Plan (EWP) for 2016-2020, included in Appendix A. The elements of the EWP were discussed at the Energy Sector Coordinating Committee working group meetings in March 2015 and at the SOM meeting in June 2015.

-23. Achievements in the energy sector are currently measured through five indicators, intended to capture the contribution of CAREC's physical infrastructure expansion and rehabilitation operations to energy security, energy efficiency, and the CAREC region's ability to enhance power trade as a result of completed projects.
+- 22. This strategy will be implemented through the Energy Work Plan (EWP) for 2016-2020, included in Appendix A. The elements of the EWP were discussed at the Energy Sector Coordinating Committee working group meetings in March 2015 and at the SOM meeting in June 2015. - 23.
+Achievements in the energy sector are currently measured through five indicators, intended to capture the contribution of CAREC's physical infrastructure expansion and rehabilitation operations to energy security, energy efficiency, and the CAREC region's ability to enhance power trade as a result of completed projects.
 The indicators were first assessed in 2013, and they are expected to be evaluated annually in the CAREC Development Effectiveness Review (DEfR) process.
-In addition, seven new indicators were proposed during the September 2015 SOM meeting.
+In addition, seven new indicators were proposed during the September 2015 SOM meeting for reporting of results in new technology adoption, without specific targets until the markets mature.
 Detailed descriptions of each indicator can be found in Appendix A. The energy sector output indicators and the energy sector results framework are presented in the following tables:

-Indicator Unit 2013 (Baseline) 2014 2015 Projected by end of 2015 Progress Transmission lines iInstalled or upgraded transmission lines km 612 1,150 Increased energy generation capacity MW 300 600 Rehabilitated generation capacity MW 0 520 New substations MVA 250 4,200 Upgraded substations MVA 400 5,200
+Projected 2013 Unit 2014 by end of Indicator 2015 Progress (Baseline) 2015 Transmission lines 612 1,150 ilnstalled or upgraded km transmission lines Increased energy MW 300 600 generation capacity Rehabilitated 0 520 MW generation capacity New substations MVA 250 4,200 Upgraded MVA 400 5,200 substations